Two of my new publications:

 Information and extremism in elections, AEJ: Micro, Feb 2015 (with Raphael Boleslavsky)

-A game theoretic model in which first, political parties engage in platform competition (choose how moderate or extreme their candidates are), and second, a political campaign produces information about candidate quality.
+A game theoretic model in which first, political parties engage in platform competition (choose how moderate or extreme their candidates are), second, a political campaign produces information about candidate quality, and third, voters elect a candidate.
 We show that as campaigns become more informative, political parties have incentives to nominate more extreme candidates.
 This means that as voter information increases, they will be able to better identify and elect high ability politicians, but at the same time politicians running for election will support less moderate policy positions.
 We show how increased campaign informativeness can decrease voter welfare.

 Link to article.